Juan Rodriguez Cabrillo High School

 Juan Rodriguez Cabrillo High School is a high school in Long Beach, California.
 The school is a part of the Long Beach Unified School District.

 History

-In the winter of 1996, the ground was broken for Cabrillo High School on the west side of Long Beach.
-The school opened in September 1996 with grades nine and ten, and a student body of approximately 975 students.
-Because Cabrillo High School was still under construction, the original plan for the school was that upon completion of their tenth-grade year, all students would transfer to one of the other five comprehensive high schools to complete their secondary education.
-Efforts by the students and parents instead led to the Board of Education to add grade eleven and eventually grade twelve.
-In 1999, Cabrillo High School graduated its first class with approximately 75 students receiving their high school diplomas.
+In the Winter of 1996, the ground was broken for a new high school in West Long Beach.
+The school officially opened in September 1996 and only started with ninth and tenth grade and a student body of approximately 975 students.
+Since Cabrillo High School was still under construction at that time, the original plan for the school was that once students completed tenth grade, all students would be transferred to one of the other five comprehensive high schools to complete their secondary education.
+The tenth-grade students really liked Cabrillo so much that efforts made by the students and parents led the Cabrillo Administration and the LBUSD Board of Education to add grade eleven and twelve grade.
+After their requests were made, Cabrillo High School graduated their first class with approximately 74 students receiving their high school diplomas in 1999.

 Academics

 Throughout the years, Cabrillo has seen tremendous instructional changes through multiple 'house' pathways or (Small Learning Community–SLC):